Look, we can all agree that taxes are a pain. Doing them, paying them, not getting a return. You know the drill.

 Let’s start with understanding more about what exactly tax evasion is.

-Tax evasion is a criminal act where a person or an entity deliberately fail to pay their tax liability.
+Tax evasion is a criminal act where a person or an entity deliberately fails to pay their tax liability.
 People or entities that commit tax evasion face criminal charges and penalties.

 Tax evasion is a federal offense under the IRS tax rules.
 Those found guilty of tax evasion may be punished with jail sentences, hefty fines or both.